-Are Mardi Gras Beads Safe for Kids?
+Are Mardi Gras Beads and Other Parade Throws Safe for Your Kids?

 Mardi Gras may have developed an unfair reputation as an adult-only holiday, but here in Louisiana we know it’s an event that the whole family can enjoy.
-Kids look forward to the excitement of Carnival season all year long as they join their families and classmates on the parade route or participate in the parades themselves in school marching bands and local dance troupes.
+Kids look forward to the excitement of Carnival season all year long as they join their families and classmates on the parade route or participate in the parades themselves in school marching bands and local dance krewes.

 For younger revelers — think toddlers and preschool age children — there’s no reason why they should miss out on the fun.
-With a little advanced preparation and a few essential parade route supplies the whole family can tag along.
+With a little advanced preparation and a few essential parade route supplies, the whole family can tag along.

 When it comes to the question of what throws are appropriate for younger children, we’ve outline below the different types of items you can expect to come off the floats and what you may need to be aware of in terms of safety.

 Mardi Gras beads are one of the most common and popular throws at parades.
 However, these strands of plastic or glass beads are not safe for very young children because they pose a choking and strangulation hazard.
 Long beads on small children can also get caught on things, making it easy for children to trip and fall.